-https://web.sonoma.edu/aa/ap/pra/ssu_ge_program_external_review. pdf

-The program review process, including this external review, elicited several concerns about the current GE pattern:
+https://web.sonoma.edu/aa/ap/pra/ssu ge program external review. pdf The program review process, including this external review, elicited several concerns about the current GE pattern:

-- Confusion about 3- vs. 4-unit GE courses, and difficulty of planning a schedule.
-However, even if GE courses are all offered for 3 units, majors' courses may still be any number of units. - Confusing academic pathways.
+Confusion about 3- vs. 4-unit GE courses, and difficulty of planning a schedule.
+However, even if GE courses are all offered for 3 units, courses that double-count for another program may in some cases be more than 3 units - see "What Constitutes a GE Course?" for our recommended policy.

+Confusing academic pathways.
 Students and advisors alike find the profusion of first-year cohorts and communities difficult to navigate, and students would like these communities to better relate to their majors.
+They would also like to see pathways through GE that provide meaning and coherence to their experience.

-- 3. Lack of coordination; the GE program comes across as a collection of distinct courses rather than a cohesive whole. - 4.
-Difficulty for students to find GE courses they could actually take many listed courses are not regularly offered, restricted to majors, or inaccessible due to specific prerequisites.
+Lack of coordination; the GE program comes across as a collection of distinct courses rather than a cohesive whole.

+Difficulty for students to find GE courses they could actually take - many listed courses are not regularly offered, restricted to majors, or are inaccessible due to specific prerequisites.

-These concerns include many important logistical concerns, which are addressed to the extent possible in GERS's proposals.
+These items include many important logistical concerns, which are addressed to the extent possible in GERS's proposals.